Cadair/testgiles/README.md

 # testgiles
-A repo for testing giles
+A repo for testing giles using the giles.dev bot.
-a thing